adamrushuk/azure-scripts/README.md

 # azure-scripts

-A collection of Bash and PowerShell scripts for Azure
+A collection of Bash and PowerShell scripts for Azure.